citizenmatt/resharper-devguide/Features/OptionsPages.md

 You can define the UI for your options page using either Windows Forms or WPF.
 Whichever option you choose, all you have to do to actually present the UI is to initialize it and assign it to your option page's `Control` variable.

-> **Note**: whichever UI framework you choose, your application _must_ reference the WPF assemblies.
+> **NOTE** whichever UI framework you choose, your application _must_ reference the WPF assemblies.
 The compiler will warn you about this if you start using the `EitherControl` type without adding appropriate references.

 To create an options page using Windows Forms, simply create a `UserControl` and assign it to the `Control` property.
 Please note that since multiple inheritance is impossible, the only way to keep the options page class and the `UserControl` class one and the same is as follows: